 (Last updated Dec 22)

-**If you are not unionized through AGSEM, you do not have access to AGSEM representation or AGSEM's grievance procedure.
+**If you are not unionized through AGSEM, per provincial and federal law, you do not have access to AGSEM representation or AGSEM's grievance procedures with McGill.
 However, you still have rights!
 This includes that you must be paid within 30 days of starting your contract.
-You can file a complaint through the CNESST here.**
+You can file a complaint through the CNESST (if your rights have been violated) here.**

 Workday has posed ongoing issues to McGill employees and students, causing problems with hiring, paychecks, and more.
 Below, you will find information about your rights,